 I don’t know exactly how Bridgestone created such a good winter tire, but I can personally attest to their quality.
-The difference of driving my sprinter van with Blizzaks vs. without them is night an day.
+The difference between driving my Sprinter van with Blizzaks vs. without them is night and day.

-So what make snow tires so effective for winter driving?
+So what makes snow tires so effective for winter driving?
 Let’s break it down frame by frame.

 Good Snow Tire Characteristics: